Think-Cube/AwesomeSysOps/README.md

 * [Ops School](http://www.opsschool.org) - Comprehensive program that will help you learn to be an operations engineer.
 * [Digital Ocean Tutorials](https://www.digitalocean.com/community/tutorials) - A surprisingly vast resource for getting the basics of certain applications, tools, or even systems administration topics.

+## License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

+## Contribution

+Feel free to contribute by opening issues or pull requests.
+Your feedback and improvements are highly appreciated!